cyuen808/cyuen808.github.io/docs/04-Schematic/schematic.md

 ## Overview

+This schematic shows the PIC18F57Q43 Curiosity Nano as the central controller for the ClapSense hub.
+It interfaces with three external subsystems — Filter Board, Audio Front-End, and Sensor Front-End — using 8-pin ribbon connectors.

-This schematic shows my PIC18F57Q43 Curiosity Nano controlling a TB6612FNG motor-driver circuit with a 6 V metal gearmotor (FIT0495A).
-It includes a 9V → 5 V LM7805 regulator, fuse protection, 3.3 V logic interface, and all system connections defined in our team block diagram.
+The design includes a 9 V → 5 V LM7805 voltage regulator with fuse protection, a TB6612FNG motor driver for the actuator, and a 3.3 V logic interface between all boards.
+All power and signal connections align with the team block diagram and system design.